 Spay or Neuter Your Pet!

-The SPCA-BC Low-Cost Spay Neuter Clinic is here to insure that every family can afford to spay or neuter their pets.
-Please call us today to find out if you qualify for one of our low-cost procedures.
+The SPCA-BC Spay Neuter Clinic is here to insure that every family can afford to spay or neuter their pets.
 All procedures in our clinic are performed by qualified veterinarians with trained surgical assistants.
+We also offer vaccination clinics monthly – so please let us know how we can assist you and your pet!

-We will schedule your pet to receive services at our Low-Cost Spay Neuter Clinic in Freeport.
+We will schedule your pet to receive services at our Spay Neuter Clinic in Freeport.
 All the other details you need will be provided for you when you call to schedule an appointment.
+Morning drop off and late afternoon pick ups.

 515 W 2nd St